-Rev. Samuel McKinney’s legacy remembered by congregation at Seattle’s Mount Zion Baptist Church
+The Rev. Dr. Samuel B. McKinney’s legacy remembered by congregation at Seattle’s Mount Zion Baptist Church

 The services at Seattle’s historic Mount Zion Baptist Church paused Sunday to remember the life and contributions of longtime pastor the Rev. Dr. Samuel B. McKinney, who died Saturday.

-The congregation of Seattle’s Mount Zion Baptist Church paused on Sunday to remember the Rev. Dr. Samuel B. McKinney, the longtime pastor and civil rights leader who died Saturday at 91.
+The congregation of Seattle’s Mount Zion Baptist Church paused Sunday to remember the Rev. Dr. Samuel B. McKinney, the longtime pastor and civil-rights leader who died Saturday at 91.

 The bell tower outside sounded 43 times as worshippers walked in for Sunday-morning services, once for each year Dr. McKinney was pastor at the church, long a focal point of African-American life in Seattle.

 Dr. McKinney came to Mount Zion, at Madison Avenue and 19th Avenue in the Central Area, in 1958.
-He would help launch the city’s first black-owned bank, was a founding member of the Seattle Human Rights Commission, and took part in civil rights demonstrations from Seattle to Alabama and Washington, D.C.
+He would help launch the city’s first black-owned bank, was a founding member of the Seattle Human Rights Commission, and took part in civil-rights demonstrations from Seattle to Alabama and Washington, D.C.

 He retired in 1998, and would return to the pulpit from 2005 to 2008 to stabilize the congregation after the departure of the senior pastor.